stratomercata/stratomercata-transcripts/intermediates/alex-van-de-sande-interview_deepgram_transcript_with_speakers.md

 [3217.4s] **SPEAKER_02:** what you do a lot is just [3219.6s] **SPEAKER_02:** you're trying to communicate and having convincing people that this is a good thing worth building.
 [3226.2s] **SPEAKER_01:** Yeah.
 That yeah.
-That that's I I appreciate that question, Mark, because even though, [3231.7s] **SPEAKER_01:** it's a bit of a situation with me, but I'm dealing with the same thing when it comes to, you know, trying to find a healthy, [3237.7s] **SPEAKER_01:** positive, collaborative environment [3239.8s] **SPEAKER_01:** instead of, like, you know, being at each other's neck and trying to figure out who's right or what's the best way to go.
+That that's I I appreciate that question, Mark, because even though, [3231.6s] **SPEAKER_01:** it's a bit of a situation with me, but I'm dealing with the same thing when it comes to, you know, trying to find a healthy, [3237.7s] **SPEAKER_01:** positive, collaborative environment [3239.8s] **SPEAKER_01:** instead of, like, you know, being at each other's neck and trying to figure out who's right or what's the best way to go.
-[3245.7s] **SPEAKER_01:** Sometimes the collaborative, you know and there needs to be a a sense of positivity and realize that all the the end goal is the same for everybody.
+[3245.7s] **SPEAKER_01:** Sometimes the collaborative, you know, and there needs to be a a sense of positivity and realize that all the the end goal is the same for everybody.
 You know, how we get there is, you know, that's that's how you work together and figure out what's the best way to approach that problem.
 And, you know, it's tough to work with teams, especially
 [3262.9s] **SPEAKER_01:** remote.
 You're not there to see, you know, people's reactions in person and judge body language.
 It's it's tough at times.
 [3272.0s] **SPEAKER_02:** Yeah.
 And you have to listen.
 Right?
 If if you like, if you feel that your ideas are pure [3278.3s] **SPEAKER_02:** beauty and genius